arifperdana/arifperdana.github.io/_pages/publications.md

 Manuscript Under Review
 ----
+* **Perdana, A**, & Tan, S.  Harnessing Technologies and Data to Accelerate and Operationalize Environmental, Social and Governance (ESG) Initiatives.
+Submitted to a book chapter.

+* **Perdana, A**, & Wang, T. (Editors).
+Digital Transformation in Accounting and Auditing.
+Expected to be published by Palgrave MacMillan by Summer 2023.

-* **Perdana, A**., Chu, M.K., & Lee, W.E.
-Robotic Process Automation Scenarios in Auditing: Cases Comparison in Accounting Firms, Proposed Automation Scenarios, Opportunities and Challenges.
-Submitted to a Journal.
+* **Perdana, A**, Wang, D & Arifin, S. Artificial Intelligence in Accounting: Ethical Challenges and Legal Perspectives.
+Submitted to a book chapter.

-* **Perdana, A**. & Chu, M.K.
-Assessment in Accounting-related Courses during COVID-19: Cases from Singapore Universities and Polytechnics.
-2nd round review in a journal.

-* **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
+* **Perdana, A**, Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
 Trust in Cryptocurrencies: Economic, Social, Technological and Knowledge Influence.
 Submitted to a journal.

-* **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
+* **Perdana, A**, Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
 Ethics, Cultural Dimension and Trust in Cryptocurrency Use: A configurational analysis.
 Submitted to a journal

-* Kulkarni, M.S., Bharathi, S.V.K., & **Perdana, A**., Kannan, A.K.
+* Kulkarni, M.S., Bharathi, S.V.K., & **Perdana, A**, Kannan, A.K.
 Stock Price Prediction with Time Series Analysis, Machine Learning and Deep Learning Techniques.
 Submitted to a Journal.

-* **Perdana, A**., Jutasompakorn, P., Chung, S. Championing Trust: The Interplay of Cognitive and Technology to Inspire Trust and Usage Intention of Crowdlending Platform.
-Submitted to a Journal.

 * Vivekanand, T. S, Bharathi.
-S.V.K., **Perdana, A**., Venkatesh V.G, & Shi, P. Farm (Sea) to Plate: An Exploratory Study on the Applicability of Blockchain Applications in Sea-Food Supply Chain.
+S.V.K., **Perdana, A**, Venkatesh V.G, & Shi, P. Farm (Sea) to Plate: An Exploratory Study on the Applicability of Blockchain Applications in Sea-Food Supply Chain.
 Submitted to a journal.

-* Bharathi, S.V.K., Kulkarni, M.S., & **Perdana, A**.
-The Synergy Between Financial Technologies and Financial Inclusion: What We Know and Where We Should Be Heading?
-Submitted to a journal
+* **Perdana, A**, Lee, W.E., & Quadrianto, N. Automated Decision-Making Systems: How Accountants Can Contribute Toward Ethical and Responsible Practices.
+Submitted to a Journal.

+* Jutasompakorn, P.,  **Perdana, A**, Yap, L.Y.
+Discerning the Key Drivers behind Cryptocurrency Transactions: Identifying the Configurational Factors.
+Submitted to a Journal.

 Work in Progress
 ----
-* **Perdana, A**., Lee, W.E., & Quadrianto, N. Automated Decision Making and Ethical Challenges.
-In preparation for a book chapter submission.

-* Teo, H.C.,Liu, F.H.M., Lechner, A.M., **Perdana, A**., Clemenet, G.R., Abdulllah, D.V., Mahmood, J., Nuryartono, N, Koh, L.P.
-Mobilising faith-based communities for climate action.
+* Lee, W.E., **Perdana, A**., Gao, P. Driving Sustainable Success: Unveiling the Influence of Global Reporting Initiatives Membership on Financial and ESG Performances.
 In preparation for journal submission.

-* P**erdana, A**., Jutasompakorn, P., & Sprenkamp, K. Unbox the Black-Box of Credit Scoring Models using Model-Agnostic Explanations.
+* **Perdana, A**.
+Jutasompakorn, P., Carrol, C., Lim, J. The Human Touch in a Digital Era: A Case of Precursor Assurance.
 In preparation for journal submission.

-* **Perdana, A**., & Wang, T. (Editors).
-Digital Transformation in Accounting and Auditing.
-Expected to be published by Palgrave MacMillan by Summer 2023.
+* **Perdana, A**.
+From Clicks to Capital: Unveiling the Catalysts and Configurational Factors of Online Lending Use.
+In preparation for journal submission.

+* **Perdana, A**., Jutasompakorn, P., & Sutanto, T. Unbox the Black-Box of Credit Scoring Models using Model-Agnostic Explanations.
+In preparation for journal submission.

+* Januarita, R., Alamsyah, I.F., & **Perdana, A**.
+Data Governance and Risk Management: A Case of an Indonesian Insurance Company.
+In preparation for journal submission

+* **Perdana, A**.
+Redefining Digital Innovation: The Meteoric Rise of ByteDance, the Powerhouse Behind TikTok.
+In preparation for journal submission